arkohut/memos/README.md

 ### Mac Permission Issues

-On Mac, Memos needs screen recording permission.
+On Mac, Pensieve needs screen recording permission.
 When the program starts, Mac will prompt for screen recording permission - please allow it to proceed.

 ![mac permission](docs/images/mac-security-permission.jpg)